CONVERTING YOUR 883

 - Likewise, appropriate carb jets are a standard part of this package for 86-06 models.

-Stock 2007 883 shown in red.
-In blue is the same bike after performing the basic 1250 conversion and adding a Patriot Defender exhaust and Air Hammer air cleaner.
+Stock 2007 883 shown in green.
+In blue and red are the same bike after performing the basic conversion and adding a Patriot Defender exhaust and Air Hammer air cleaner.

 This package will absolutely transform your bike!